drdna/WheatBlastEvolution/Variant Calling.md

 ```bash
 iSNPdirectory <WheatBlast>
 ```
-2. Fasta files with standardized header lines were copied into the *GENOMES* directory
+2. Fasta files with standardized header lines were copied into the WheatBlast/*GENOMES* directory
 3. iSNPcaller was then run in multi-threaded mode using the [iSNPcaller_MT.sh](/scripts/pairwiseVariantCalling/iSNPcaller_MT.sh) SLURM script.

 ## SNPcalling against the B71 reference genome using iSNPcaller: